GandhiCloudLab/watson-ai-ops-320-topology-api/readme.md

 # Topology API

-This document explains about how to enable and use API service in Agile Service Manager (Topology Manager) as part of the IBM Cloud Pak for Watson AIOps.
+This document explains about the following topics related to the Topology Manager in IBM Cloud Pak for Watson AIOps.

-*** Topics: ***

 <table>
     <tr>